Wage Garnishment in California – Know Your Rights (Orange County Edition)

 What is an FTB wage garnishment?

-How much can the FTB take from my paycheck?
+How much of my paycheck can the FTB take?

-Can I stop an FTB wage garnishment after it starts?
+Can I stop an FTB wage garnishment once it starts?

-Should I hire a CPA for FTB wage garnishment issues?
+Should I hire professional help for FTB wage garnishment?

 📣 About the Author